Sample Complexity for Markov Decision Processes and Stochastic Optimal Control with Static Risk Measures: Risk-averse Stochastic Optimal Control

 \subsubsection{Risk-averse Policy Optimization}

 We now proceed to establish the sample complexity for policy optimization \eqref{eq_risk_finite_horizon_soc}.
-To begin, we first establish the Lipschitz continuity of the optimal value function $\tilde{V}^\theta_t$ (defined in \eqref{dp_val_give_theta_finite_soc}) and its empirical estimate $\hat{V}^\theta_{t,n}$ w.r.t the original and the augmented state variables.
+Let us denote by $\hat{V}_{t,n}^{\theta}$ the optimal value function of the augmented SOC, defined in the same way as $\tilde{V}_{t}^{\theta}$ in \eqref{dp_val_give_theta_finite_soc}, with $P$ replaced by $\hat{P}_n$ therein.
+In addition, we use